-Matthew 4:3 says, “If you are the Son of God.”
-Jesus was and is the Son of God, but He refused to be tricked by the devil into using His divine prerogatives to make the trial any easier for Himself.
-Jesus obeyed as a man; as the representative for all who believe so as to fulfill all righteousness (Matthew 3:15) on behalf of His people.
-In Matthew 4:4, Jesus said: “It is written.”
-Jesus responds to each temptation by quoting from Deuteronomy; linking His experience to Israel’s in the desert.
-In Deut.
-8:2, Moses reminds the Israelites of God’s testing through hunger and his miraculous provision of manna.
+Matthew 4:3 says, “If you are the Son of God…” Jesus was and is the Son of God, but He refused to be tricked by the devil into using His divine prerogatives to make the trial any easier for Himself.
+Jesus obeyed as a man; as the representative for all who believe, so as to fulfill all righteousness (Matthew 3:15) on behalf of His people.
+In Matthew 4:4, Jesus said: “It is written…” Jesus responds to each temptation by quoting from Deuteronomy, linking His experience to Israel’s in the desert.
+In Deuteronomy 8:2, Moses reminds the Israelites of God’s testing through hunger and His miraculous provision of manna.

 What We Can Learn from Matthew 4:1-11

-After quoting Scripture four times, Matthew 4:11 says that “the devil left him.”
-James 4:7 and 1 Peter 5:8 are instructive for believers because they teach the importance of humility and submission to God.
+After quoting Scripture four times, Matthew 4:11 says that “the devil left him”.
+James 4:7 and 1st Peter 5:8 are instructive for believers because they teach the importance of humility and submission to God.
 The believer who rests in the finished work of Christ will be able to fight against sin and temptation, and make much of Him in and through their lives.
 The only way that the believer in Christ can ward off Satan’s accusations and attacks is to go back to who they already are in Him.
-This means that as the believer grows in Christ they increasingly grow in the knowledge of who they already are in Him—adopted, redeemed, sanctified (not yet glorified), which grants them the ability to stand (not perfectly) in the grace of God.
+This means that, as the believer grows in Christ, they increasingly grow in the knowledge of who they already are in Him—adopted, redeemed, sanctified (not yet glorified), which grants them the ability to stand (not perfectly) in the grace of God.

-Knowing a lot of the Bible, and being able to recite from memory Scripture verses is a very good tool in the believers’ battle against sin, Satan, and the world.
-These tools; however, are often treated as ultimate in spiritual warfare; when in fact they are not.
-The message that contains the power of God to save and sanctify is the Gospel, which means only the Gospel and not a tool is ultimate.
-The Gospel calls believers away from self and to Christ; in order to put off the flesh and to put on the Lord Jesus Christ.
+Knowing a lot of the Bible and being able to recite Scripture verses from memory are very good tools in the believers’ battle against sin, Satan, and the world.
+These tools, however, are often treated as ultimate in spiritual warfare, when in fact they are not.
+The message that contains the power of God to save and sanctify is the Gospel, which means only the Gospel, and not a tool, is ultimate.
+The Gospel calls believers away from self and to Christ in order to put off the flesh and to put on the Lord Jesus Christ.

-This teaching has huge implications on our daily lives as believers, because it highlights the various ways in which we often fail to appropriate the truth of who we are in Him (adopted, justified, positionally sanctified) by exposing the fact that we are prone to embrace our sinful habits instead of putting our sin to death, and putting on the Lord Jesus Christ.
-The believer’s identity in Christ ought to motivate them to not only put sin to death but also to appropriate His life into all of life.
+This teaching has huge implications on our daily lives as believers.
+It highlights the various ways in which we often fail to appropriate the truth of who we are in Him (adopted, justified, and positionally sanctified) by exposing the fact that we are prone to embrace our sinful habits instead of putting our sin to death, and putting on the Lord Jesus Christ.
+The believer’s identity in Christ ought to motivate them to not only put sin to death, but also to appropriate His life into all of life.

-The identification of the believer with Christ in His death and resurrection frees them from hypocrisy to be who they really are in Christ.
-The failure then to appropriate who we are in Christ exposes our attitude towards sin, which in turn demonstrates our apathy towards our sin.
-Jesus was tempted in every way and yet never sinned, which means that as His followers we ought to look to, meditate upon and run to the Cross of Christ daily in our fleeing from sin in order to appropriate our identification with Him into every area of our lives.
+The identification of the believer with Christ in His death and resurrection frees him/her from hypocrisy so the believer can be who he/she really is in Christ.
+The failure then to appropriate who we are in Christ exposes our attitude towards sin, which in turn demonstrates our apathy towards it.
+Jesus was tempted in every way, and yet never sinned, which means that as His followers we ought to look to, meditate upon, and run to the cross daily.